 - RUSU Academic Advice

 The Study Advice Service can help you develop more effective ways of studying.
 They are a team of specialists who can offer academic support alongside that given to you by your tutor.
 They can talk to you about essay and report writing, time management, reading and note-making, exam revision, dissertations and the way you study.

 You can book a one-to-one advice session, tailor-made to your needs and completely confidential.

 There is a drop-in quick enquiry helpdesk which operates from 12:00-16:00 during term time.
-From 18th April 2017, the service will be based on the Ground Floor of the URS building, as part of the on-going Library refurbishments.

 A regular seminar programme takes place on Wednesday afternoons, with attendance counting towards the RED Award.